OpenHumidistat: Humidity-controlled experiments for everyone: Operation instructions

 \subsubsection{Feed}

 As supply gas, either dry air or nitrogen can be used.
 Although not strictly required, the solenoid valves perform better when it is pressure-regulated (at \SIrange{1}{2}{\bar}).

-\begin{enumerate} \item Connect the nitrogen\slash air supply to the inlet port of the Humidistat. \item Increase the feed pressure until the Humidistat's flow controllers achieve sufficient flow (recognisable by the stopping of blinking of the flow controller labels on the display).
+\begin{enumerate} \item Connect the nitrogen\slash air supply to the inlet port of the device. \item Increase the feed pressure until the OpenHumidistat's flow controllers achieve sufficient flow (recognisable by the stopping of blinking of the flow controller labels on the display).
 Note that you need at least about \SI{1}{\bar} for the solenoid valves to open. \end{enumerate}